 tools or package parameters.

 There are several ways to view the details in accepted JWST programs:

-- Peruse the lists of program IDs and titles for ERS and GTO programs.
+- Peruse the lists of program IDs and titles for ERS, GTO, and prior accepted GO programs.
 Clicking on a program ID will take you to a program information page with links to a "public PDF" file and the program's APT file.